 AM I ELIGIBLE?

 To be eligible for the program, you must:

 - have obtained a Bachelor of Nursing Degree within the last 2 years for Graduate Registered Nurses

 - have obtained a Diploma of Nursing within the last 2 years for Graduate Enrolled Nurses

 - be registered with APHRA prior to commencement of the Program

-- have a demonstrated commitment to a career in aged care
+- have a demonstrated commitment to a career in aged and community care

 - have a current satisfactory Australian Federal Police Check; and